BinarySoftware/Enso-Markdown/README.md

 To create your own page simply edit "inp" in `Main.scala` file.

+## TODO
-### To be further simplified and more user-friendly
+- To be further simplified and more user-friendly
+- No need to change projects
+- Take data from outer file or create Front-end app for parser (Scala + JS?)
+- Write Reference and TLDR cheatsheet

-# Enso Documentation Parser - Cheatsheet
+# Enso Documentation Parser Reference
 ### Tags
 Starting from the top of the file, you can add tags.
 There are 5 available tags :